 There are several ways you can get power when you live in a van.
 You can use a generator if you’re in an RV or you could install a hookup so that when you’re at a campsite you can plug into a power source.
 But the best way?
 At least if you’re planning to go off-grid and not have to be reliable on campsites is to install solar power in your van and have solar power for camping.

 Installing solar power can be super, super easy to do.
 Or you can make it a little bit more complicated.
-Our camper solar kit involved two things: a solar panel and a Goal Zero.
+Our camper solar kit involved two things: a solar panel and a Goal Zero (or Jackery – which is what we have now since our Goal Zero got stolen!).
 This was the easiest and quickest way to complete our solar panel connection but it’s not necessarily the cheapest.
 If you don’t want to fiddle around with solar panel too much with solar panel wiring and inverters then this is the campervan solar panel kit for you.

 My list of essential gear for vanlife